Canon M50 vs Nikon D5600

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M50 and Nikon D5600 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M50 and the D5600 are recent models that are part of the current product line-up.
-The D5600 replaced the earlier Nikon D5500, while the M50 does not have a direct predecessor.
+The D5600 is a recent model that features in the current product line-up of Nikon.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M50 or the Nikon D5600 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.